Eight of the top 10 highest-earning industries for small business ownership are in the blue-collar sector.

-Want to start a lucrative small business?
-Your best bet might be going into a blue-collar industry like construction, plumbing or electrical.
+Do you want to start a lucrative small business?
+Your best bet might be to go into a blue-collar industry like construction, plumbing or electrical work.

-According to a study from Invoice2go, eight of the top 10 highest earning industries for small business ownership come from the blue-collar sector, and bill more than $5,000 per month on average.
+Based on information from a 2016 study from invoicing app Invoice2go, eight of the top 10 highest-earning industries for small business ownership came from the blue-collar sector.
+At the time, they billed more than $5,000 per month on average.

-Bob Briski, director of data infrastructure at Invoice2go, said the study's results challenge the perception that you need a four-year college degree to be among the top earners.
+Bob Briski, then-director of data infrastructure at Invoice2go, said the study's results challenge the perception that you need a four-year college degree to be among the top earners.

 "While society tends to push everyone to get a four-year degree, and typically take on a lot of debt in the process, we are seeing countless examples of people carving out a very successful path of their own, particularly in blue-collar industries," Briski wrote on the company's blog.
 "There's a lot of opportunity out there, and with new technology to make it even easier to thrive as a small business operator, it's ripe for anyone's taking."

-For the study, researchers examined invoicing activity of more than 33,000 U.S.-based Invoice2go users.
-"Earnings" was determined by taking the median monthly dollar amount invoiced per month for each business account between January and September of this year.
-Invoice2go users are typically entrepreneurs, side giggers, and microbusinesses with less than five employees.
-[See Related Story: The 10 Best (and Worst) Cities for Starting a Business ]
+For the study, researchers examined the invoicing activity of more than 33,000 U.S.-based Invoice2go users.
+Earnings were determined by taking the median monthly dollar amount invoiced per month for each business account between January and September 2016.
+Invoice2go users are typically entrepreneurs, people with side gigs, and owners of microbusinesses (those with fewer than five employees).
+[Read related article: The 10 Best (and Worst) Cities for Starting a Business]

-Topping this year's rankings are construction small businesses, which invoice more than $18,000 a month.
-Based on the research, the top 25 earning industries for small business ownership in the U.S. and their monthly average invoices are:
+Back in 2016, the top earners were construction small businesses, which invoiced more than $18,000 a month, on average.
+Based on the research, here were the 25 highest-earning industries for small business ownership in the U.S. and their monthly average invoices in 2016:

 - Construction: $18,788